MaciejMarkiewicz/fashion-mnist/README.md

 - 0.839 for k=5

-That corresponds to the official benchmark (0.851 accuracy when using a full set), so it seems to work just fine.
+That corresponds to the official benchmark - 0.851 accuracy when using a full set - and I believe it would get there with that number of training data, so it seems to work just fine.

 ## Better model - CNN